 CDN storage built for Next.js.
 1GB storage, 1GB bandwidth per month, 1 project.

-When picking a solution, consider your project's needs: media types, expected traffic, required integrations.
-Check each platform's website for the latest limits — free tiers change.
+When picking a solution, check each platform's website for the latest limits.
+Free tiers change.